VAMSI-datascience/Supervised-learning-application-for-vehicle-insurance-fraud-detection-/README.md

 # Supervised-learning-application-for-vehicle-insurance-fraud-detection-

-## This project is mainly focused on building a classification methodology to determine whether a customer is placing a fraudulent insurance claim
+## This project is mainly focused on building a classification methodology to determine whether a customer is placing a fraudulent insurance claim for his vehicle or not..

 ### Architecture